nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/GR_SETUP.md

 ## Step 1: Authentication

-You can steal the registration and logic logic verbatim from Level Up - for both the client and the server.
+You can steal the registration and authentication logic verbatim from Level Up - for both the client and the server.

 ## The Process